Visiting Thailand on a budget? As expats in Bangkok, we share the best ways to save money in Thailand and plan a budget Thailand trip!

 23. Drink the local beer – Singha, Tiger and Leo are all considerably cheaper than imported brands so stick to them when drinking out in bars and restaurants.

-24. Travel by train – trains are the cheapest way to travel long distances across Thailand but take some time and offer less comfort than the buses.
+24. Travel by train – trains are the cheapest way to travel long distances across Thailand but take some time and offer less comfort than buses.

 25. Skip the Guidebooks – I love a good guidebook and will always find the extra cash to buy at least one and read it from front to back and back to front before a trip.
-When visiting Asia, the best information I found about travelling Thailand was online at various different travel blogs and youtube videos.
+When visiting Asia, the best information I found about traveling to Thailand was online at various different travel blogs and youtube videos.
 Skip the guidebook for Thailand because everything you need to know can be found online.

 26. Fly AirAsia – We aren’t big fans of the overnight buses and long train journeys and if you’re not either then check out the flights on AirAsia.com.
 We managed to get Bangkok to Phuket flights for just 1000 baht (£20).
 Don’t miss out on the beautiful islands of Thailand beaches of Krabi and Koh Lanta.